OFDataCommittee/OFMLHackathon/doc/testing.rst

 ==================

-Before building the tests, it is assumed that the base dependencies for SILC described in the installation instructions have already been executed.
+Before building the tests, it is assumed that the base dependencies for SmartRedis described in the installation instructions have already been executed.

 To build the tests, you first need to install the dependencies for testing.
-To download SILC related testing dependencies, run the following:
+To download SmartRedis related testing dependencies, run the following:

 .. code-block:: bash